CPA Exam Pass Rates 2026: Statistics, Trends & What You Need to Score

 - Overall pass rate: ~50% per section

-- FAR is hardest: ~43% pass rate
+- FAR is the hardest Core: ~43% pass rate (BAR is the lowest overall at ~40%)

-- REG is most passable: ~60% pass rate
+- REG is the most passable Core: ~64% pass rate (TCP is highest overall at ~80%)

 - Score needed: 75 (not 75%)